abraithwaite/abraithwaite.github.io/_posts/2014-10-23-dhclient-resolvconf.markdown

 What's more surprising is that `resolvconf --disable-updates` wasn't suggested anywhere I looked.
 I definitely read the man pages, but it wasn't clear that this was the best way to accomplish what I was looking for.
+I'm still unsure about why `dhclient -x` caused a release, but I didn't see any unusual hooks installed on the server (or perhaps I'm not looking in the right place).

 [resolvconf](https://alioth.debian.org/projects/resolvconf/)

 [Ubuntu bug report](https://bugs.launchpad.net/ubuntu/+source/resolvconf/+bug/1385010)

 [dhclient](https://www.isc.org/downloads/DHCP/)